 Valemount (679 km)

-Situated in the shadow of looming Mount Robson (the tallest mountain in the Canadian Rockies), Valemount is a beautiful little mountain community in east-central British Columbia.
+Situated in the shadow of looming Mount Robson (the tallest mountain in the Canadian Rockies), Valemount is a beautiful little mountain community in east-central British Columbia and perfect for a stop on a road trip to Banff.
 Famous for its winter heli-skiing and heli-hiking, Valemount offers an abundance of summer activities that appeal to outdoor enthusiasts and nature lovers.

 River rafting on the mighty Fraser River is popular in Valemount, as is mountain biking, all-terrain vehicle (ATV) touring, hiking and fishing.